evennia/evennia/evennia/contrib/full_systems/evscaperoom/README.md

 # EvscapeRoom

-Evennia contrib - Griatch 2019
+Contribution by Griatch, 2019

-This 'Evennia escaperoom game engine' was created for the MUD Coders Guild game Jam, April 14-May 15 2019.
-The theme for the jam was "One Room".
-This contains the utilities and base classes and an empty example room.
+A full engine for creating multiplayer escape-rooms in Evennia.
+Allows players to spawn and join puzzle rooms that track their state independently.
+Any number of players can join to solve a room together.
+This is the engine created for 'EvscapeRoom', which won the MUD Coders Guild "One Room" Game Jam in April-May, 2019.
+The contrib has no game content but contains the utilities and base classes and an empty example room.

 The original code for the contest is found at https://github.com/Griatch/evscaperoom but the version on the public Evennia demo is more updated, so if you really want the latest bug fixes etc you should rather look at https://github.com/evennia/evdemo/tree/master/evdemo/evscaperoom instead.
 A copy of the full game can also be played on the Evennia demo server at https://demo.evennia.com - just connect to the server and write `evscaperoom` in the first room to start!